nuls-io/devsite/docs/Docs/d_smart_contract.md

 When the contract is executed, the virtual machine loads the bytecode compiled into the contract code and executes the program according to the contract code.
 After the execution is completed, the state of the entire contract storage changes, and the hashes of these changes are stored in the chain.
 The contract can be used as a software library for another contract, that is, the contract itself can call another contract.
 Before the virtual machine executes the contract, it will parse the contract content and load the relevant contract ahead of time.
 At the same time, the execution efficiency is improved by the cache technology.

 Each bytecode command executed by the virtual machine will charge a certain fee according to the amount of calculation.
 This is called GAS in Ethereum, and Nuls retains this design concept.
 Each instruction is billed according to the length of its operation.
 At the same time, in order to ensure efficiency, there is an upper limit for the billing of the entire contract.
-After the upper limit is exceeded, the contract will fail to execute and the status will be rolled back, but the cost already consumed will not be returned. .If the submitted fee has not been fully consumed after the execution is completed, the remaining portion will be returned to the contract caller.
+After the upper limit is exceeded, the contract will fail to execute and the status will be rolled back, but the cost already consumed will not be returned.
+If the submitted fee has not been fully consumed after the execution is completed, the remaining portion will be returned to the contract caller.
 The reason for setting the cost cap is also to eliminate the problem of infinite loop calls.

 The contract is written to support high-level languages.
 Java is the first supported language to be used when the contract module is online.
 The languages on the JVM, such as Kotlin, Scala, and Groovy, will be quickly supported.
 We also welcome community contributions.
 A high level language support.